 EPIK and private language schools pay similar wages and offer similar benefits.

 TESOL Jobs and Traveling in South Korea

-South Korea is a great country to save money and it is the preferred destination for young university graduates who need to pay off their student loans.
+Apart from the amazing travel destinations, South Korea is a great country to save money while working as an ESL teacher abroad.
+South Korea is the preferred destination for young university graduates who need to pay off their student loans, but don’t want to miss out on the fun of taking a gap-year abroad!
 Accommodation is paid and with a $2,100/month salary you can easily more than $5,000 a year if you know how to budget your money.
 The best way to save money in South Korea is learning to cook using local produce, take public transit, and go out with friends but don’t drink too much!
 Eating outside and drinking in bars will poke a hole in your pocket!